Manage Permissions Action

 Managing user permissions is usually done manually.
-When possible, it is easiest to use cascading permissions so that when a site's permissions change, sites and lists underneath that site will automatically use the same new permissions.
+When possible, it is easiest to use cascading permissions so that when a site's permissions change, sites, libraries and lists under that site will automatically use the same new permissions.

 The challenge however is that project requirements often call for a more difficult approach!